psycopg/psycopg2/doc/src/pool.rst

         Close all the connections handled by the pool.

-        Notice that all the connections are closed, including ones eventually in use by the application.
+        Note that all the connections are closed, including ones eventually in use by the application.